 Don't give up.
 Take YouTubers, for example.
 Many successful content creators, such as Casey Neistat and Lilly Singh, did not become sensations over night or from one single viral video.
 They created content consistently for years and grew their audience over time before becoming well-known for what they do.

 Keep creating content that you want others to see and do one small task a day for your business (e.g. planning out your content calendar or setting up a personal productivity system).
 You might not see results right away, but the little things will eventually stack up.
 And as long as you're moving the needle, that's all that counts.

 4) Be patient.

 You can't expect your business to soar in its infancy.
 If it does blow up from the get-go, good for you.
 But for most people who start out solo, running a successful business takes a long time.
 Even entrepreneur and thought leader Marie Forleo mentions that you can't rush success.
-She had worked hard for years and served and served and served before MarieTV caught on and B-School was even a thing.
-As she often points out in her videos, you have to be in this business for the long haul if you care deeply about your mission.
+She worked hard for years and served and served and served before MarieTV caught on and B-School was even a thing.
+As she often points out in her videos, you have to be in it for the long haul if you care deeply about your mission.

 In a similar vein, I often like to tell myself: work at your own pace.

 Yes, you might be tempted to compare yourself to others and to seek results fast.
 Yes, you might see other entrepreneurs launching new products and services left and right and wonder, "Why am I not seeing any results?"
 You might come across programs promising you the results you want, and wonder, "Maybe I should get on that too."
 BUT if you only pursue what seems to be working for others, you might end up rushing through your own work and/or compromising your integrity…which is something I've been guilty of myself and definitely regret doing.